quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK whenever it receives an ack-eliciting, out-of order packet whose packet number is outside the reordering window of the peer, i.e. when
+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK whenever it receives an ack-eliciting, out-of order packet whose packet number is outside the reordering window of the peer, i.e. when:

-* the difference between the smallest Unreported Missing packet and the Largest Unacked packet is greater than or equal to the Reordering Threshold value; or
+- The difference between the smallest Unreported Missing packet and the Largest Unacked packet is greater than or equal to the Reordering Threshold value; or
-* the received packet number is less than or equal to `Largest Acked - Reordering Threshold`.
+- The received packet number is less than or equal to `Largest Acked - Reordering Threshold`.

 The first condition triggers an ACK as soon as the reordering threshold is reached and a packet can be declared lost at the sender.
 The second condition addresses packets